angrycub/katacoda-scenarios/csi-drivers/intro.md

 are expected to complete successfully before Nomad will run the main tasks in the job.

-In this guide, you will deploy two jobs with Nomad.
+In this hands-on lab, you will deploy two jobs with Nomad.
 In the job file for the dependent service, "mock-app", you will configure a task to monitor for the existence of the required service, "mock-service".
 You will test the dependency by deploying the dependent service first.